Filed under: Bundt Cakes

 • In the bowl of a stand mixer, beat together the sugar, butter, salt, powder and vanilla for a full 10 minutes, the mixture should be very light and fluffy.

-• With the mixer on low, one by one add the eggs and yolks, allowing time for each to fully incorporate before adding another.
+• With the mixer on low, one by one add the eggs, allowing time for each to fully incorporate before adding another.

 • Add the sour cream and beat to combine.

-• Divide batter in half (use a scale if you have it for accuracy).
+• Divide batter in half (use a scale if you have it, it'll be around 500g for each half).

 • To one half sift in ½ cup cake flour and cocoa.
 To the other half sift in 1 cup flour and 2 tablespoons of cake flour.